-E. Community Participation:
+E. Community Participation.

 It is important for program managers and researchers to incorporate meaningful community participation in the development and implementation of projects that are conducted in communities and/or involve significant interaction with community residents.
-Community participation can improve project effectiveness in various ways, including the development of more appropriate objectives, improving recruitment and retention of project participants, improving participants' involvement in and understanding of a project, improving ongoing communication between researchers or project implementers and the affected community, and more effectively disseminating project findings.
+Community participation can improve project effectiveness in various ways, including the development of more appropriate objectives, improving recruitment and retention of project participants, improving participants' involvement in and understanding of a project, improving ongoing communication between project implementers and the affected community, and more effectively disseminating project findings.
 HUD encourages applicants to incorporate these aspects of meaningful community participation, including minority residents, residents with disabilities, and their advocates, where applicable, in project design and implementation.
+Community participation efforts must also be conducted in a manner that ensures effective communication to persons with disabilities and meaningful access to these opportunities for Limited English Proficient (LEP) persons.
+See section V.A.3.c.1.b of this NOFA.

+F. Authority:

-F. Authority: The Asthma Interventions in Public and Assisted Multifamily Housing Grant Program is authorized under sections 501 and 502 of the Housing and Urban Development Act of 1970 (12 U.S.C. §§ 1701z-1 and 1701z-2).
-Fiscal Year 2010 funds for this program are authorized under the Consolidated Appropriations Act, 2010 (Pub.
-L. 111-117), approved December 16, 2009.
+The Asthma Interventions in Public and Assisted Multifamily Housing Grant Program is authorized under sections 501 and 502 of the Housing and Urban Development Act of 1970 (12 U.S.C. §§ 1701z-1 and 1701z-2).
+The available funding is subject to enactment of the FY2011 HUD appropriations.